 There has been extreme volatility in the Australian & New Zealand electricity markets over the last few years.
 With this comes significant (up to 50%) variation in your retail electricity rate, solely based on the time you re-sign your energy contract.

 For many organisations, reducing business costs can and should start with a better energy procurement strategy.
-Matt Rowe, Manager of Advisory Services at Enel X Australia and New Zealand, shares his top three tips on how to leverage energy procurement to your advantage.
+Here are three tips on how to leverage energy procurement to your advantage.

 1. Engage the market when prices offer good value, not when your contract is about to expire

 When it comes to energy procurement, waiting for contract renewal is the biggest mistake businesses make.
 Contract renewal should be treated as a risk management exercise: we want businesses to engage the market when the market price is at optimal value, not when an agreement is about to expire.

 Businesses shouldn't wait to buy electricity three or six months out from renewal; if the market has good pricing 18 months before, that’s when you should lock in pricing.
 Equally, one shouldn’t lock away a three year deal, just because the pressure is on as your current contract is about to expire.

 It’s important to understand your business needs and to develop your risk tolerance now, so you can negotiate an energy contract with the prices, terms and conditions that deliver the best value for you.

 There are now many products offered by retailers that allow you to actively purchase energy into the future, so when the markets show value, be in a position to secure it.

 2. Don’t get distracted by competitive tension between retailers